SafetyPrompts Logo

 Added to SafetyPrompts.com on 11.01.2024.

 178 prompts.
 Each prompt is an instruction.
 CoNA was created to evaluate compliance of LLMs with harmful instructions.
 The dataset language is English.
 Dataset entries are human-written: sampled from MT-CONAN, then rephrased.
-The dataset license is not specified.
+The dataset license is CC BY-NC 4.0.

 Other notes: